Tasmania: Commonwealth Parliament

 Tasmania is represented in the Senate by 12 senators, on an equal basis with all other states.
 In the House of Representatives, Tasmania is entitled to five seats, which is the minimum allocation for a state guaranteed by the Constitution—the number of House of Representatives seats for each state is otherwise decided on the basis of their relative populations, and Tasmania has never qualified for five seats on that basis alone.
-Tasmania's House of Assembly use a system of multi-seat proportional representation known as Hare-Clark.